khaledsellami/decomp-java-analysis-service/README.md

 ## Roadmap
 * Improve the documentation of this module
 * Add support for Git repository managers (GitLab, Bitbucket, etc.)
+* Record the project and tool metadata in the analysis results

 ## Authors